 Like many rural communities, Steamboat Springs, Colorado has struggled with internet service outages and limited access to affordable service options.
 Back in 2012, community leaders convened to address the issue, ultimately forming Northwest Colorado Broadband as a non-profit organization dedicated to improving broadband service.
 Participants included Routt County, City of Steamboat Springs, Steamboat Springs School District, Yampa Valley Medical Center, Yampa Valley Electric Association and the Steamboat Springs Chamber Resort Association.

 Early on, NCB adopted a demand aggregation model as a first step toward achieving its mission.
-By 2014, NCB had constructed a carrier neutral location (CNL) and selected Mammoth Networks through an RFP process to provide middle mile services to meet the aggregated demand of community anchor customers at the CNL.
+By 2014, NCB had constructed a carrier neutral location (CNL) hosted by the Steamboat Springs School District and selected Mammoth Networks through an RFP process to provide middle mile services to meet the aggregated demand of community anchor customers at the CNL.
 By doing so, NCB was able to secure more capacity at a lower unit cost – and through Mammoth Networks’ creative approach to network design, NCB also secured a redundant pathway to protect against outages.

 In 2017, NCB expanded its distribution network and further aggregated demand by constructing open access fiber optic trunk between east and west Steamboat with lateral connections to additional community anchors.
 In 2017, NCB selected Mammoth to provision the network, and in a separate RFP process, chose Mammoth to operate the network and market it to third-party internet service providers.
-In just a few months, Mammoth signed the first ISP to lease dark fiber and procure lit service and colocation space at the CNL.
-Today, NCB purchases its middle mile transport through the Northwest Colorado Council of Governments' Project THOR regional network.
+In just a few months, NCB signed the first ISP to lease dark fiber and procure lit service and colocation space at the CNL.
+In 2021, NCB further leveraged its network by entering into a indefeasible right of use agreement with Yampa Valley Electric Association, effectively transferring the bulk of its fiber assets to YVEA and facilitating expansion of YVEA's wholly owned Luminate Broadband subsidiary.
+Today, NCB self-manages its network and purchases its middle mile transport through the Northwest Colorado Council of Governments' Project THOR regional network.

 NCB is a registered Colorado non-profit, and in 2017 was granted 501(c)(4) status.
 NCB has six board member entities, each of which appoints a representative board member.
 NCB conducts business pursuant to its bylaws, articles of incorporation and adopted policies.